nickassafkirk/cooking-with-katie/testing.md

 which may or may not change depending on the new user rating and number of previous ratings.
 This is a positive use experience and satisfies the user story.

-### Summary;
-Based on the user story testing above, I am satisfied that the project meets the reasonable requirements for most users and provides a good user experience.
-While some minor bugs and potential improvements have been identified via this user story and manual testing procedures, they are minor fixes and additional functionalities which will improve the user expereince, first time learning and accessibility.
-Unfortunately due to the proect deadline, these issues could not be rectified now, however, it is my ambition to roll out these improvents in the future.

 ---
 ## Manual Testing
 ---